 “Well, what has she said?
 Anything?”
-I am really desperate now.
+I’m really desperate now.

 “Is everybody okay?”
 I ask him about Butterfly’s closest friends.

-“I haven’t spoken to everybody, Chris, but ever since Ana’s kidnapping, we are all a part of the ‘Contingency Plan’ now.
-If something was wrong with one of us, I would know… and Ana wouldn’t fall apart.
+“I haven’t spoken to everybody, Chris, but ever since Ana’s kidnapping, we’re all a part of the ‘Contingency Plan’ now.
+If something were wrong with one of us, I would know… and Ana wouldn’t fall apart.
 She would at least activate the Contingency Plan,” Garrett responds.

 “Do you have any ideas?”
 I ask the ashen Marilyn.
 She shakes her head slowly in a defeated manner.
 “Do you know what she was doing before this happened?”

 “Most likely checking her emails.
 That’s what she does in downtime,” Marilyn informs us.
 I nod.

 “Call Allen and see if there are any sudden developments in David’s case.
 If not, let him know what’s going on.
 He would want to be informed.
 Then call Barney.
 Go get him and take him to Butterfly’s office.
 Tell him to take a monitor with him and find out what was the last thing that she was doing,” I instruct Davenport.

 “We’ll go with you.
 You can’t get into the office without me,” Marilyn says and Davenport nods.
 The three of them leave and I throw a look over to Jason before going into the bedroom to see what’s wrong with my Butterfly.